NoahTheDuke/splint/docs/rules/style.md

 | ------------------ | ---- | ----------- | ------------- | --------------- |
 | true               | true | false       | 1.19.0        | 1.19.0          |

 Some clojure.core functions and macros take a variable number of args, so there's no need to nest calls.
+To check non-clojure.core functions, they can be added to the config under key `:fn-names`: `style/redundant-nested-call {:fn-names [foo]}`.

 > [!NOTE]
 > This can have performance implications in certain hot-loops.